Melinda Messenger: Psychotherapist

-After quitting regular television work, Messenger undertook training in psychotherapy and has practised since 2015.
+After leaving regular television work, Messenger undertook training in psychotherapy and has practised since 2015.

 Personal life

 Having dated since they met at his local Swansea nightclub, Messenger married Wayne Roberts in Bali, Indonesia, on 26 November 1998.
 The couple have three children.
 Though Messenger expressed a desire for a large family, she decided not to have more children after suffering from post-natal depression after the births of her second and third children.
 In 2003, Messenger won Quality Street "Celebrity Mum of the Year" award.
 It was confirmed through her agent that the couple had separated amicably in 2008.
-They later divorced in 2012.
+They divorced in 2012.